cmathgit/JavaPrograms/README.md

 # Various Java program solutions for the following graduate courses at Eastern Kentucky University
 # Computer Science 730 Data Structures and Algorithms
 # Computer Science 815 Computer Admin and Security
+# Computer Science 736 Incident Response I
+# Computer Science 737 Incident Response II
 # More courses may be inlcuded in the future.
 # Personal Java projects for various programming problems.
-# Other programming languages may be included, e.g., c, C++, Python, HTML, ..., et cetera.
+# Other programming languages may be included, e.g., c, C++, Python, HTML, Shell Script, Batch Scripts, ..., et cetera.

 # set-up SSH (must have Git installed on your machine or use GitBash)
 # this example uses git.exe from Cygwin installation